Bifurcation and Asymptotics of Cubically Nonlinear Transverse Magnetic Surface Plasmon Polaritons: Introduction

 where and with $u_E := (u_1,u_2,0)^T$.
 In this reduction, solutions $u$ of system \eqref{system} satisfy $\nabla_k \cdot (B(\cdot,\omega)u+h(\cdot,\omega,u))=0$, i.e. $\partial_x D_1 + \partial_y D_2 =0$.
 Due to the $z$-independence of $E$ and $H$ and because $H_1=H_2=0$, we obtain the divergence conditions $\nabla\cdot D=\nabla \cdot H=0$ as expected.
 The operator $L_k(x,\omega)$ and the matrix $B(x,\omega)$ will often be abbreviated via $L_k(\omega)$ and $B(\omega)$.

-\begin{rem} Note that problem \eqref{system} can be considered also for $\omega \in \C$.
+\begin{rem} Note that problem \eqref{system} can be considered also for $\omega=\omega_R +\ri \omega_I \in \C$.
 However, the resulting field

-solves the nonlinear Maxwell equations \eqref{TimeHarmonicME} only if $\omega \in\R$.
-This is because if $\Imag(\omega)\neq 0$, then the linear terms in \eqref{TimeHarmonicME} are proportional to $e^{\Imag(\omega)t}$ while the nonlinear terms are proportional to $e^{3\Imag(\omega)t}$.
+solves the nonlinear Maxwell equations \eqref{MaxwellEq}, \eqref{Dispalacement} (with the harmonics $e^{-3 \ri \omega_R t}$ and $e^{3 \ri \omega_R t}$ neglected) or \eqref{MaxwellEq}, \eqref{D-t-avg} only if $\omega_I=0$.
+In fact, for $\omega_I\neq 0$, the averaged model \eqref{D-t-avg} is not defined.
+In \eqref{MaxwellEq}, \eqref{Dispalacement} the linear terms are proportional to $e^{\omega_I t}$ while the nonlinear terms are proportional to $e^{3\omega_I t}$.
 This is clearly in contrast with the linear problem ($\hat{\chi}^{(3)}=0$), where complex frequencies are allowed.
 In fact, the classical linear surface plasmons on metallic surfaces have frequencies with $\Imag(\omega)< 0$ resulting in an exponential decay in time. \end{rem}

 In our analysis we will first prove bifurcations of solutions of \eqref{system} with complex $\omega$.
 Second, we show that under the so called $\PT$-symmetry assumption on the functions $\hat{\chi}^{(1,3)}(\cdot,\omega)$ bifurcations with real $\omega$ can be proved.
 The $\PT$-symmetry results in a spatial balance of loss and gain of the material.